The London Group: History

 The London Group was founded in 1913, when the Camden Town Group came together with the English Vorticists and other independent artists to challenge the domination of the Royal Academy of Arts, which had become unadventurous and conservative.

 The London Group emerged from a merger of the Fitzroy Street Group and the male-member-only Camden Town Group organization.
-Founding members included the patron-artist Ethel Sands, artist Anna Hope Hudson, Walter Sickert, Jacob Epstein, Wyndham Lewis, Robert Bevan and his wife Stanislawa de Karlowska, and Henri Gaudier-Brzeska.
+Founding members included the artist and hostess Ethel Sands, artist Anna Hope Hudson, Walter Sickert, Jacob Epstein, Wyndham Lewis, Robert Bevan and his wife Stanislawa de Karlowska, and Henri Gaudier-Brzeska.
 Other early female members included Marjorie Sherlock, Mary Godwin, and Ruth Doggett.
 Throughout its history, The London Group has held open submission exhibitions to encourage and support other artists struggling to get their work shown in public.
 The open submissions are shown along with the work of existing members and guest artists.
 In 2011, the open exhibition presented over 140 artists at the Cello Factory.

 In 2013–14, the Ben Uri Gallery celebrated The London Group's 100th anniversary with an exhibition, Uproar: The First 50 Years of The London Group 1913-1963, curated by Rachel Dickson and Sarah MacDougall.
 The exhibition highlighted the role played by women and emigre artists in its membership.

 One of the oldest standing artist-led organisations in the world, The London Group continues to exist today with over 80 members.